Policy Category: Drug/Prescribing

 A prescription can be authorized by a physician verbally; however, there are some limitations on the use of verbal prescriptions.
 30 For example, Section 40(3) of General, O. Reg., 58/11, enacted under the DPRA states that a drug shall not be dispensed in a pharmacy pursuant to a prescription given verbally unless several conditions have been met, including that the drug is not a narcotic drug.
 31

 A prescription can be authorized by a physician’s signature.
 The signature must be authentic and unaltered.
-32 Electronic signatures may be acceptable if they meet the College of Pharmacists (OCP) Guidelines for Prescriptions Transmitted to Pharmacists by Fax or in Digitized Image Files.
+32 Electronic signatures may be acceptable if they meet the College of Pharmacists (OCP) Authenticity of Prescriptions using Unique Identifiers for Prescribers position statement.
 For example, the electronic signature must be a unique, clearly identifiable, life-size image.
 33 Before physicians begin signing prescriptions electronically, it is recommended that they communicate with the pharmacist regarding the process they are using to sign the prescriptions, to ensure the pharmacists’ requirements are being met.

 Electronic prescriptions can only be authorized by an authorized prescriber.
 34 There must be a mechanism that prevents duplicate prescription authorization and the prescription authorization mechanism 35 must be: